|Ordered||25 Mar 1935|

 9 Sep 1939

-The British submarine HMS Ursula (Lt.Cdr.
+HMS Ursula (N 59) (Lt.Cdr.
 G.C.
-Philipps, RN) fired the first British submarine torpedoes of the war when attacking the German submarine U-35 about 23 nautical miles north of the island of Schiermonnikoog, Netherlands in position 53º52'N 06º05'E. (Sources: Dr. Jürgen Rohwer)
+Philips, RN) fired the first British submarine torpedoes of the war in unsuccessfully attacking U-35 and U-21 with a spread of five torpedoes some 23 miles (37 km) north of the Dutch island of Schiermonnikoog in position 53º52'N 06º05'E. (Sources: Dr. Jürgen Rohwer)

 1 recorded attack on this boat.